BUILD FRONTIERS: MANIFESTO

 There was nowhere else to be but in the digital world.

 It's where people have been winning your entire life.
+People like Larry Page, Jeff Bezos, or Mark Zuckerberg.

 And know this: the future from here on out will be built by solving problems in the physical world.
 In deeptech.
 In atoms with bits.